giampaolo/psutil/docs/performance.rst

       p.status()       # from cache

 The speed improvement depends on the platform and on how many attributes you read.
-On Linux the gain is typically between 1x and 2x; on Windows it can be much higher.
+On Linux the gain is typically around 1.5x–2x; on Windows it can be much higher.
 As a rule of thumb: if you read more than two attributes from the same process, use :meth:`Process.oneshot`.